What is Biltong?

 What types and cuts of meat can be used?

-Muscles that are lean internally like top round, eye of round and bottom round/silverside are commonly used for biltong.
+Internally lean muscles like top round, eye of round and bottom round/silverside are commonly used for biltong.
 It is a nice solid muscle with little internal fat.
 External fat on these cuts however can add to the flavor if desired.
 Sirloin, rump and tenderloin can also be used but can become expensive since you lose about half your weight from raw to dried meat.
 Beef is the most common type of meat used; however, most any red meat is an option.
 Many people have great success making air dried meats from venison, bison, and even ostrich.

 What is the shelf life?

 Three months has been a good number in our experience if stored properly.
-There is still some moisture to a degree in the meat so direct contact with sunlight and drastic temperature change can cause condensation inside the package and mold.
+There is still some moisture to a degree in the meat so direct contact with sunlight and drastic temperature change can cause condensation inside the package and thereby run the risk of mold.